 A listener named Joe writes in.
-“Hello Pastor John!
-I’m a young complementarian man dating a young evangelical-feminist woman.
+“Hello, Pastor John!
+I’m a young complementarian man dating a young, evangelical, feminist woman.
 We are considering marriage.
 What do you think would be good or bad about a marriage with this dynamic?
 Would this make a more accurate portrayal of how the church follows Christ?
 Or would it be a heavier distraction?
 How do you think a complementarian and egalitarian marriage could work out practically?
 And how do you think the relationship would suffer?”

-My question, Joe, is: Which of you — you or your future wife — will choose to sacrifice your conscience and with it your integrity to make the marriage work?
+My question, Joe, is: Which of you — you or your future wife — will choose to sacrifice your conscience and, with it, your integrity to make the marriage work?

 You will enter the marriage believing that God calls you to raise your children in the instruction of the Lord, including his instruction that your sons should be husbands who lead out in marriage and your daughters should be wives who submit gladly to their husbands.
 And she will enter the marriage believing that God calls you to raise your children to be egalitarians.

 One of you will have to assume a role that your conscience dictates is wrong.
-And my question is: Which one of you will sacrifice your conscience — and with it your integrity — to make the marriage work?
+And my question is: Which one of you will sacrifice your conscience — and, with it, your integrity — to make the marriage work?

 Martin Luther said, “To act against conscience is neither safe nor right.”
 Conscience is not an infallible guide to right behavior.
 But even when conscience is badly informed, to act against it is sin.
 That is what Paul meant in Romans 14:23, “Whatever does not proceed from faith is sin.”
 The solution to a badly informed conscience is not to go against it, but to transform it with biblical truth.
-So even if your wife decided to conform to your expectations, she would be sinning if she still believed in her heart that she was right about Egalitarianism and you were wrong.
+So even if your wife decided to conform to your expectations, she would be sinning, if she still believed in her heart that she was right about egalitarianism and you were wrong.